mkistler/azure-api-style-guide/openapi-style-guidelines.md

 | patch            | "Update"            | could be "CreateOrUpdate" |
 | delete           | "Delete"            | |

+Further, a put or patch that supports both create and update should have "Create" and "Update" in the verb.

 ### Request body

 A get or delete operation must not accept a request body/body parameter.